-The holiday season is one event we always look forward to, especially the part where we wake up on Christmas morning in anticipation of our Christmas presents at the base of the Christmas tree.
-The night before is when the magic happens, but there’s more to arranging these items than we think.
+We always look forward to the holiday season, especially when we wake up on Christmas morning in anticipation of our Christmas presents at the base of the Christmas tree.
+The magic happens the night before, but there’s more to arranging these items than we think.

 Before we dive into how to place gifts under the tree, you should know that presentation is very important – this means you should invest in wrapping paper or fabric to package your gifts.